 Annapolis is packed with plenty of coffee houses.
 Bitty & Beau’s is a unique place with fine coffee varieties.
 The shop is run by people who have mental disabilities and impairments, which will make your visit special and worthwhile.

 What can be better than a hot cup of coffee with a good book?
 Check out Brown Mustache Coffee located behind Old Fox Books.
-Relax with a favorite book and try their delicious coffee at the cute outdoor garden.
+Relax with a favorite book and try their delicious coffee in the cute outdoor garden.

 A hidden treasure on our list is Ceremony Coffee Roasters, boasting eight locations.
 This is where bean roasting magic happens.
 Another great option to enjoy sustainable coffee and fantastic ice cream is Red Bean.